Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 If you don’t have previous experience riding a horse, that’s not a problem.
 A guide will walk along side the horse.

-While the horse will take you the majority of the way to the top.
-The last 200 meters you will have to hike yourself.
+While the horse will take you the majority of the way to the top, for the last 200 meters you will have to hike yourself.
 This is considered one of the most challenging parts of the hike due to the steeper incline.

 Do not be embarrassed if you feel the need to take a horse to the top, it is very common and you will encounter many other people on horseback.